COST GUIDES

 Plumbing inspection cost

-When you buy a house, you don’t want to max out your budget buying a house, only to find out that you need to spend a hefty sum fixing the plumbing.
-Or, you may be living in a house and you’ve got a leak or a blockage that you just can’t work out where it’s coming from.
-But how will you find out if there are any problems and what the problems are?
+You don’t want to max out your house-buying budget only to find out that you need to spend a hefty sum fixing the plumbing.
+Or maybe your home has a leak or a blockage that you just can't work out where it's coming from.
+That's where a plumbing inspection can help.

 Cost provided itemUnitCost - LowCost - High